jackweekes/Listie.md-for-Mealie-iOS-macOS/README.md

-# Lists for Mealie — iOS, iPadOS and macOS (designed for iPad)
+# Lists for Mealie — iOS, iPadOS and macOS

 A native Swift app for iOS, iPadOS and macOS (designed for iPad), for managing shopping lists from your Mealie server (self-hosted).